-Smaller place or smaller space?
+A smaller place or a smaller space?

 For many, the stress will return even if they move from the smaller home into a bigger one.
-The issue is not how small a place is, but rather how small the space we end up having — and the villain is clutter.
+The issue is not how small a place is, but rather how small is the space we end up having — and the villain is clutter.